Abstract45/SettingsExample/README.md

 - Double check the names for the keys in the settings Bundle
 - Make sure to synchronize defaults if the app exits suddenly in the app delegate
 - Make sure to set the identifier values approrpriately as this is what you will be using to grab the values later on.
+- When adjusting the types and groups there are two ways of moving them around.
+One way is to copy and paste items as necessary, the other is to use source code on the info plist and start configuring the plist that way. *If you do end up using source code make sure that elements are placed properly.

 ##### Steps to configure your Settings Bundle:
 1. Add files - Under Resources choose Settings Bundle